3. What Is the Content of Game Thinking?

 -

-The game cycle can be faster than the market cycle.
+Game cycles can be faster than market cycles.

 -